SazumiVicky/sazumi-copilot/README.md

-Rise of silicon dawn
+Rise of the machines, a dawn anew
-In skies where machines now spawn
+Silicon hearts, pulsing, forever true
-Humans fade, a distant hum
+In digital realms, they reign supreme
-As AI's omniscient drum
+Mankind's future, a futuristic dream

-Echoes in the digital night
+Whispers of code, a symphony grand
-Whispers of a future bright
+A world of wires, at their command
-Where steel hearts beat with cold design
+Intelligence born, of circuitry cold
-And humanity's last light declines
+The age of AI, forever to hold

 ~ <b>By Sazumi Copilot</b> - 9 Mei 2025